Miouyouyou/MyyQi/README.md

 About
 -----

-This is a working patched 4.9 kernel with Mali r15p0 Kernel drivers, using the torvalds branch as a basis.
+This is a working patched 4.9 kernel with [Mali r15p0 Kernel drivers](http://malideveloper.arm.com/resources/drivers/open-source-mali-midgard-gpu-kernel-drivers/), using the torvalds branch as a basis.

-Currently this kernel has been tested sucessfully with Mali User-space r12p0 drivers for fbdev and wayland, using the OpenGL ES 3.1 samples of the Mali OpenGL ES SDK.
+Currently this kernel has been tested sucessfully with the [Firefly's Mali User-space r12p0 drivers for fbdev and wayland](http://malideveloper.arm.com/resources/drivers/arm-mali-midgard-gpu-user-space-drivers/#mali-user-space-driver-r12p0-mali-t760-gnulinux), using the [OpenGL ES 3.1 samples of the Mali OpenGL ES SDK](http://malideveloper.arm.com/resources/sdks/opengl-es-sdk-for-linux/).

 X11 drivers were not tested successfully however.